TechMCDocs/TechMCDocs.github.io/index.md

 ---

 # The Technical Minecraft Documentation Repo
-### This is the unofficial documentation for all things technical about Minecraft,like the way the game computes a tick to how mobs walk.
-This documentation is hosted and maintained on GitHub by other technical Minecraft players.
+### This is the unofficial documentation for all things about Minecraft mechanics and technology.
+This documentation is hosted and maintained on GitHub - everyone is welcome to contribute!

 ## The Different Main Articles
 - **The tick:** This is the main article for how the game calculates game ticks and the different steps it takes.